uconneeb/evolution/biblio.md

 **Lin and Liu 2007.** [Genetic algorithms for portfolio selection problems with minimum transaction lots.](https://doi.org/10.1016/j.ejor.2006.12.024) European Journal of Operational Research 185:393-404.

+**Lowrey and Crawford 1985.** [Allozyme divergence and evolution in _Tetramalopium_ (Compositae: Asteraceae) on the Hawaiian Islands](https://doi.org/10.2307/2418435) Systematic Botany 10:64-72.

 **Lürling 2003.** [Phenotypic plasticity in the green algae Desmodesmus and Scenedesmus with special reference to the induction of defensive morphology](https://doi.org/10.1051/limn/2003014) Annals of Limnology - International Journal of Limnology 39:85-101.

+**Mayr 1942.** Systematics and the origin of species.
+Columbia University Press, New York.

 **Mead et al. 2008.** [Genetic susceptibility, evolution and the kuru epidemic.](https://doi.org/10.1098/rstb.2008.0087) Philosophical Transactions of the Royal Society B 363:3741-3746.